mikeoc61/My-Portfolio/README.md

 ## Technologies used

-Brew
+- Brew (Mac package manager)

-python and ipython
+- python and ipython

-Git and github
+- Git and github